Product Specialist - Tractors (A Landpower Graduate Programme Alumni) — Christchurch

 As a graduate, I do not think I have had one typical day so far.
 Since I have started, I have worked in sales, service and parts in retail and wholesale.
 I have had the opportunity to deliver new machinery with sales, attend field days and spend time in the field with service technicians, which has really helped me gain a better understanding of the products we sell.

-I enjoy being able to work across both the wholesale and retail sides of the business.
+I enjoyed being able to work across both the wholesale and retail sides of the business.
 As the company spans across New Zealand and Australia, I have gained knowledge of the different agricultural systems that are in both countries.
-I have really enjoyed having the opportunities to work in all the various areas of the business as it has given me many different perspectives of the day-to-day tasks that are required by staff.
+I have really enjoyed having the opportunities to work in all the various areas of the business as it gave me many different perspectives of the day-to-day tasks that are required by staff.
 The culture at Landpower and CLAAS Harvest Centre pushes for growth, learning and taking on opportunities.
 The way the program is designed is extremely flexible and entirely catered to the individual.
 If you like to be challenged and want to take opportunities, then this is the role for you.

 How did you get involved in the Graduate Program?